 One of Kenneth's few better acts which has been recorded was the presentation of the city of Brechin to the church.

-King Kenneth accepted English overlordship at Chester in 973, when he met King Edgar of Wessex, along with the princes of Strathlyde, Wales and Cumbria at a great council.
+King Kenneth accepted English overlordship at Chester in 973, when he met King Edgar of Wessex, along with the princes of Strathclyde, Wales and Cumbria at a great council.
 Together they rowed the Saxon King down the River Dee.
 His homage to Edgar was rewarded with the gift of Lothian, consisting of all the land between the Forth and Tweed rivers.
-This is the first ever mention of the River Tweed being the recognised border between England and Scotland.
+This is the first-ever mention of the River Tweed being the recognised border between England and Scotland.